NOW ACCEPTING NEW PATIENTS!

 Hyperthyroidism is caused by increased production of thyroid hormones and is a common disease affecting middle-aged to older cats.

 Under normal circumstances, thyroid hormones affect nearly all of the body’s functions.
-When these hormones are out of balance, it can cause clinical symptoms that progress as the disease advances.
-Symptoms may include one or more of the following: weight loss; increased appetite, thirst, or urination; vomiting and diarrhea; hyperactivity; or a matted/greasy coat.
+When these hormones are out of balance, they can cause clinical symptoms that progress as the disease advances.
+Symptoms may include weight loss, increased appetite, thirst or urination, vomiting and diarrhea, hyperactivity, or a matted/greasy coat.

-If one of our veterinarians suspects that your cat may have hyperthyroidism, they will initially perform a thorough physical exam to rule out any other possible diseases.
-To confirm a diagnosis of hyperthyroidism, a blood sample is collected and analyzed in our in house laboratory.
+If one of our veterinarians suspects your cat may have hyperthyroidism, they will initially perform a thorough physical exam to rule out any other possible diseases.
+To confirm a diagnosis of hyperthyroidism, a blood sample is collected and analyzed in our in-house laboratory.

 Hyperthyroidism is not curable.
 However, treatment serves to provide long-term control of the disease.
 It often includes a combination of medication and diet that helps to reduce the production and release of the thyroid hormone, thereby restoring normal function as much as possible.